hishashah20-beep/UC-Dashboard-Construction---Hisha-Shah/README.md

 visually distinct result even after aggregating a large and noisy dataset across two decades.

+## Limitations

+- Admit rate is a function of both selectivity *and* who chooses to apply;
+  it doesn't capture yield, financial aid effects, or major-specific admission differences.
+- Fall 2005–2009 is excluded entirely due to lack of per-campus granularity (see Time window above).

 ## Files

 - `app.py` — Streamlit dashboard source code